 In what ways have you developed your skills as they relate to the field of Engineering?
-Please draw from your experiences with campus organizations, volunteer work, research, etc. Limit your response to 500 words.
+Please draw from your experiences with campus organizations, volunteer work, research, etc. Please limit your response to 500 words.

 Optional essay question:

 Please state any special circumstances that have affected your academic performance and/or progress that you would like the Pre-Engineering Admissions Review Committee to consider.
 Please limit your response to 250 words.

 Students will be required to submit a professional resume.
 We encourage applicants to take advantage of the Resume Review sessions offered by The Career Center.

 The Pre-Engineering Admissions Review Committee will utilize a holistic review process to assess your entire student record.
 While academic performance in technical courses is vital, PREP also values campus engagement and evidence of your knowledge of the engineering field(s) you are interested in.
 Since this is the first year of the Pre-Engineering Program, we do not have data for a typical admitted student.
 We expect the process to be competitive based on historical student interest in an Intercollegiate Transfer to the College of Engineering.

 Applications will be reviewed in late May and June.
 Please expect to be notified via your Illinois email of your admissions decision by June 29th.